Whiplash (Marvel Comics): Mark Scarlotti

 Scarlotti decides to renounce his criminal identity and marries and has a child.
 A lack of money forces Scarlotti to assume his identity again, and he becomes the target of an assassin, who kills his wife when she returns to their apartment.
 As Blacklash, Scarlotti then finds and kills the assassin, and vows to abandon the identity of Blacklash forever.
 Scarlotti, however, is hired by a rival of Stark and returns as Whiplash, with an upgraded costume and new weaponry.
-Whiplash manages to battle Iron Man to a standstill in their first encounter, but is killed several weeks later by Iron Man's new sentient armor, which crushes Scarlotti's throat against Tony Stark's wishes.
+Whiplash manages to battle Iron Man to a standstill in their first encounter, but is killed several weeks later by Iron Man's new sentient armor, which crushes Scarlotti's throat against Stark's wishes.

 Leeann Foreman

 The second Whiplash is Leeann Foreman, a professional criminal born in Wilmington, Delaware.
 She was a mutant with unrevealed abilities and used adamantium wires connected to her gloves as whips.
 She was part of Critical Mass's mutant Band of Baddies.
 The Baddies kidnapped a mutant girl and her father to coerce them to join their band.
 They forced the daughter to knock out Spider-Man and Wolverine, but they quickly recovered.
 The daughter then unleashed her powers, blew up the warehouse they were in, and defeated all of the Baddies.
 Whiplash disappeared after the daughter's telekinetic explosion enabled her to get free.

 She later joined the Femme Fatales, and was hired by the Chameleon to lure Spider-Man into a trap by threatening a United Nations ambassador.
 Spider-Man defeated the Femme Fatales and saved the ambassador.
 The Fatales then joined forces with the Scorpion and the Tarantula, but all of them were defeated by Spider-Man and the Black Cat.
 The Femme Fatales later received an invitation to join Superia and her organization of female criminals, the Femizons.
 They accepted, and were among the superhuman females aboard Superia's cruise ship, where they battled Captain America and the Paladin.
 Whiplash also traveled to Superia's private island to be one of her new Femizons.

 After the group disbanded, Whiplash teamed up with Orka, Shockwave and Killer Shrike in a plot to take over a retired aircraft carrier, the USS Intrepid.
 She and her allies were defeated by Heroes for Hire.
 She was later seen in "Bar With No Name" and in a black market auction for the Venom Symbiote.